Topl/tips/TIP-0003/README.md

 - *Check Minting Constructor Tokens:* Let $s$ be a series identifier and $p$ the series policy whose digest is equal to $s$, all of the following statements are true:
   - The policy $p$ is attached to the transaction.
   - The number of series constructor tokens with identifier $s$ in the output of the transaction is strictly bigger than 0.
-  - The registration UTXO referenced in $p$ is present in the inputs and contains LVLs.
+  - The registration UTXO referenced in $p$ is present in the inputs and contains enough LVLs to satisfy the cost of minting the series constructor tokens and to satisfy any outstanding amount of LVLs in the outputs.
+"Outstanding amount" refers to the amount that is not satisfied by other inputs in the transaction.

 #### Minting of an Asset Token